sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 For each month a creature remains one of your designated patients, they receive one of the following benefits:

 * The creature is cured of one short-term mental stress effect.
-* The creatureís long-term mental stress effect is suppressed as long as it remains a designated patient.
+* The creature√≠s long-term mental stress effect is suppressed as long as it remains a designated patient.
 * The creature regains a number of lost ability score points equal to your proficiency modifier.
 * The creature regenerates a lost limb or organ.